jeremyjohnson2/jeremyjohnson2/README.md

-- 👋 Hi, I’m @jeremyjohnson2
+- 👋 Hi, I’m Jeremy Johnson
 - 👀 I’m interested in ...
 Cyber (Blue Teaming -> SOC / IR)
 - 🌱 I’m currently learning ...
 Degree in IT mjr in Cyber | CCNA
 - 📫 How to reach me ... jeremyn.2@hotmail.com